 Humboldt County, California genealogy and family history research page.
-Find links to record collections, history, and genealogy resources to help you trace your California ancestors.
-Get started by building a Free Family Tree.
+Identify links to record collections, history, and genealogy resources to help you locate your own Humboldt Co., ancestors.
+Get going by constructing a Free Family Tree.

 - Most of its territory was in Trinity County until the 1853 transfer to Humboldt County.

 - A large territory in Trinity County from 1850 to 1851, was in Klamath County from 1851 to 1875 when Klamath County was disbanded and part of that county transferred to Humboldt County.

 - Territory in Trinity County from 1850 to 1851, and in Klamath County from 1851 to 1857, was then in Del Norte County from 1857 to 1901 when it was added to Humboldt County.

 - Territory in Trinity County from 1850 to 1851, in Klamath County from 1851 until its death in 1875, and in Siskiyou County from 1875 to 1887, was in Del Norte County from 1887 to 1901 when it was added to Humboldt County.

 - Territory in Trinity County from 1850 to 1853, and in Humboldt County from 1853 to 1859, was in Mendocino County from 1859 to 1860 when it was added to Humboldt County.